bbonsign/interactive-game-of-life/README.md

 The interactivity is provided by a HTML canvas within a [Vue](https://vuejs.org/) app.

-Preview of basic functionality (still a work in progress):
+Early screenshot of basic functionality (the gif is missing some frames, so it looks a little jumpy):
 ![gif of game of life](./game-of-life-preview.gif)

+Feel free to make suggestions/contribute.

 ## Project setup
 ```